tschannes/tschannes.github.com/_posts/2015-12-10-bitcoin-glossar.md

 ## Bitcoin-Begriffe eingeführt

 Ich tat also, was ich immer tue, wenn ich etwas nicht verstehe: Ich las, was und wie andere über mein Thema schreiben.
-Aus meinen Recherchen habe ich  zentrale Begriffe zusammengetragen und erkläre sie im Folgenden.
+Aus meinen Recherchen habe ich neun erkärungsbedürftige Begriffe zusammengetragen.

 > A **blockchain** is a public ledger of all Bitcoin **transactions** that have ever been executed.
 It is constantly growing as ‘completed’ **blocks** are added to it with a new set of recordings.
 The blocks are added to the blockchain in a linear, chronological order.
 Each **node** (computer connected to the Bitcoin network using a client that performs the task of validating and relaying transactions) gets a copy of the blockchain, which gets downloaded automatically upon joining the Bitcoin network.
 The blockchain has complete information about the addresses and their balances right from the **genesis block** to the most recently completed block ([Blockchain-Definition von Investopedia](http://www.investopedia.com/terms/b/blockchain.asp), meine Hervorhebungen).